 - 1. Applicant's Name:

 - a.
 Application Date: 26 April 2021

 - b.
 Date Received: 26 April 2021

 - c.
 Counsel: None

 - 2. REQUEST, ISSUES, BOARD TYPE, AND DECISION:

 a.
-Applicant's Requests and Issues: The current characterization of service for period under review is honorable.
-The applicant requests a narrative reason change, SPD code change, and RE code change.
+Applicant's Requests and Issues: The current characterization of service for the period under review is honorable.
+The applicant requests a separation code change and a reentry eligibility (RE) code change.